gengkev/adventofcode-2018/17/README.md

 The basic idea is that the `fill_water` fills water starting at a source position.
-It finds the base that the water will fall to, then checks if the water is bounded at that point.
+It finds the base that the water will fall to, then checks if the water is bounded on the left/right at that y-coordinate.
 If so, it adds the water positions to the grid.
-Rinse and repeat.
+Rinse and repeat, until the water is no longer bounded.

+When the water is no longer bounded, it will overflow to the left/right, which will generate new start positions.
+Those are added to a queue, and my code keeps processing so long as there are new start positions.

 The first time I got stuck was when I needed to backtrack upwards.
 In the code this happens when the start-position has the same y-coordinate as